Addison’s Disease in Your Dog Treating Hypoadrenocorticism

 Less frequently, a messenger hormone, ACTH , that is normally produced in your pet’s pituitary gland ceases to flow adequately.
 Without ACTH, the cells in the dog’s adrenal cortex that normally produce cortisol and aldosterone do not do so.
 This less-common type of Addison’s disease is called secondary or pituitary-based or Addison’s disease.
 I see Addison’s disease more than I should in dogs that have received multiple injections of long-acting steroid hormones (Methylprednisolone acetate=”Depo”) as a “quick fix” for itchy skin.
 NEVER allow that form of treatment for your dog’s allergic skin problems (atopy) and think twice before attempting to relieve moderate itchy allergies with Atopica® as well.
 When due to overzealous corticosteroid administration and then discontinuing those drugs – particularly abruptly – it would be called iatrogenic Addison’ disease.

 The adrenal cortex is, itself divided into three layers (zona fasciculate, zona reticularis, zona glomerulosa).
 Usually, but not always, all three layers become dysfunctional together.
 However, the topmost layer, in the zona glomerulosa, is sometimes spared.
 It is the one most responsible for making aldosterone – the hormone that controls the body’s salt concentration (sodium and potassium).
 This portion of the zona glomerulosa will occasionally continues to function while the other two cortisol-secreting layers fail.
 This is sometimes called Atypical Addison’s disease.
 In these atypical cases, the pet only needs to be given cortisol-like drugs (prednisolone, prednisone, etc.) to keep it stable.
-It is also common for dogs with the pituitary form of Addison’s to also continue to make sufficient aldosterone (mineralcorticoid) .
+It is also common for dogs with the pituitary form of Addison’s to also continue to make sufficient aldosterone (a mineralcorticoid) .
 Those dogs too can be maintained on a corticosteroid alone.
 The severe “crashes” vets see in Addison’s dogs are usually in the ones that have the most serious problems in the outermost layer.
 They are the ones that develop electrolyte imbalances that send them to emergency animal hospitals.
-When a pet has had an abnormal ACTH stimulation test, there is a very good chance that eventually, all three layers of the adrenal cortex will fail – even if the pet’s blood electrolytes come back normal or close to normal for now.
+When a pet has had an abnormal ACTH stimulation test stimulation test, there is a very good chance that eventually, all three layers of the adrenal cortex will fail – even if the pet’s blood electrolytes come back normal or close to normal for now.
 “Atypical” can mean different things to different veterinarians.
 So the term “atypical” can be use to describe conditions that are not quite alike.
-But you can read about some individual cases here.

 What Are The Symptoms of Addison’s Disease?

 Addison’s disease (hypoadrenocorticism) is a chronic disease.
 That means it develops gradually, with ever-increasing signs.
 So the first symptoms your dog experiences will probably be written off to something else: Too much exercise or excitement, indigestion, a mild “bug” the pooch caught at the doggy park, etc, etc. Those early signs often include listlessness, weakness, vomiting, diarrhea or loss of appetite that come and go.
-Because early Addison’s symptoms are mild and come and go naturally, vets often treat these cases symptomatically with anti-vomit medications (anti-emetics) anti-diarrheal medications, bland diets and perhaps some antibiotics like metronidazole (Flagyl).
+Because early Addison’s symptoms are mild and come and go naturally, vets often treat these cases symptomatically with anti-vomit medications (anti-emetics) anti-diarrheal medications, bland diets and perhaps an antibiotic like metronidazole (Flagyl®).
 The dogs get better, so the complicated diagnostic tests don’t get run.
 But with time and repeat incidents, veterinarians and owners often put two and two together.
 They realize that these health crises are occurring shortly after stress – a big party, guests in the home, rowdy kids, a period at the boarding kennel, stress in the household etc. Because Addison’s disease is usually progressive, the time often eventually comes when the dog becomes quite ill.
 At that point (often at some nighttime emergency clinic) blood electrolytes do get measured and, if the veterinarian is astute, the possibility of Addison’s disease comes up.
 Those dogs are in what we call an “Addsonian crisis”.
 This is a form of shock and collapse of the circulatory system than can be fatal.
 Some pets do not present with these classical signs.
 They might be brought in with very low blood sugar levels (hypoglycemia) or seizures or muscle tremors or heart beat irregularities.
 So they might be misdiagnosed as having reoccurring pancreatitis, kidney or heart disease.
 The most telling thing I have seen in these masquerading cases – the thing that should alert owners and veterinarians alike – is a pet that enters the emergency clinic one night looking like he or she is on death’s doorstep and leaves the next day looking fit as a fiddle with a muddled diagnosis.
 Occasional cases of Addison’s disease present as an inability to fully swallow or a pet that repeatedly regurgitates (vomits) undigested food (megaesophagus).
-You can read a little quiz given to veterinarians about Addison’s here.

 Can Addison’s Disease Be A Life-threatening Emergency?